Drafting Vendor Agreements to Comply With California Privacy Rights Act: Requirements Beyond CCPA and GDPR

 New Privacy Enforcement Authority, Compliance, and Accountability Standards; Sensitive Personal Information

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will guide business and technology counsel on drafting and updating technology vendor agreements to meet the privacy requirements of the California Privacy Rights Act (CPRA) that was approved on Nov.
+This CLE course will guide business and technology counsel on drafting and updating technology vendor agreements to meet the privacy requirements of the California Privacy Rights Act (CPRA) that was approved on Nov.
 3, 2020.
 The panel will discuss the evolving privacy landscape and provide practical advice to ensure that businesses abide by the stricter protections for consumers by reviewing requirements for compliance, differences in the scope of application with the California Consumer Privacy Act (CCPA) and the EU General Data Protection Regulation (GDRP), and due diligence tactics for evaluating existing technology vendor agreements.

 - History of CPRA/CPPA/GDPR